-Described as a visionary, Rachel is the author of two groundbreaking books.
-What’s Mine is Yours (2010) predicted the rise of the ‘sharing economy’ and was subsequently named by TIME as one of the “Ten Ideas That Will Change the World”.
+Rachel is the author of two groundbreaking books that have been translated into 12 languages.
+What’s Mine is Yours (Harper Collins, 2010) predicted the rise of the ‘sharing economy’ and was subsequently named by TIME as one of the “Ten Ideas That Will Change the World”.
 Her highly acclaimed work Who Can You Trust?
-(2017) is a profound exploration of how technology is revolutionising human trust and was shortlisted for the Business Book Awards.
+(Penguin Portfolio, 2017) is an exploration of how technology is transforming trust.
+It has been praised by Adam Grant, Marc Benioff, Sherry Turkle and Don Tapscott and has been shortlisted for the Business Book Awards.

 Trust in the Digital Age: Why It Matters Now More Than Ever.
 To survive and thrive, an organization needs trust – and we need it now more than ever.
 It’s fundamental to almost every action, relationship and transaction.
 Yet the rules of how trust is built, managed, lost and repaired are rapidly changing in the digital age.
 The trust we used to place in traditional institutions – governments, banks, media, and charities – has hit an all-time low.
 Trust is now flowing horizontally through systems and networks, in some instances to our fellow human beings and, in other cases, to programs and bots.
 The implications, both good and bad, for organizations, institutions and society are immense.
 Be it data breaches or misinformation, automation or algorithms, technology can feed our deepest fears yet embody our greatest hopes.